 Diversification designation is possible for any course that meets basic Course Eligibility Criteria.
 Consideration of a course for a particular Diversification area is guided by Hallmarks and Explanatory Notes (PDF Version).

 Proposing a Course

 To request a Diversification designation, a department completes the UHM-1 form (for new courses) or the UHM-2 form (to modify an existing course).
-The forms can be downloaded from the Vice Chancellor for Academic Affairs web site: Course Approval Process.
+The forms can be downloaded from the Office of the Vice Chancellor for Academic Affairs’ web site: Course Approval Process.

 When completing form, be sure to fill in the Core or Graduation Requirement box.
 State the requested Diversification letter code (i.e., DA, DH, DL, DS, DB, DP, DY).
 A course that has an embedded laboratory component may have DB+DY or DP+DY.

 Submit the form as required by your College.
-It will be routed to the General Education Committee for its decision.
+It will be routed to the General Education Office for processing.